MV10/mv10.github.io/_posts/2023-09-09-monkey-hi-hat-multi-pass-rendering.md

 ## Crossfade Support

-The previous article also mentioned that the new feature which applies a crossfade effect when a new visualizer has been loaded.
+The previous article also mentioned a new crossfade effect when a new visualizer has been loaded.
 It does this by "intercepting" the output of the old and new renderers, so that it can "mix" them before sending the output to the display.
-I didn't want to hard-code a dependency on `SingleVisualizerRenderer` versus `MultipassRenderer`, so instead it looks for an interface called `IFramebufferOwner`, which indicates that the renderer explicitly allocates framebuffers and associated resources.
+To do this, it needs to know how to find the renderer output.
+I didn't want to hard-code a dependency on specific renderer types, so instead it looks for an interface called `IFramebufferOwner`, which indicates that the renderer explicitly allocates framebuffers and associated resources.

 During initialization, the crossfade renderer stores references to either internally-owned resources (framebuffer and texture handles, and texture units) or to the final draw call resources owned by the renderer.
 That interface requires a `GetFinalDrawTargetResource` method which returns the `GLResources` object used during the last draw call, which is where that `OutputFramebuffer` field in the multipass shader comes into play.
 The method also takes an `interceptActive` argument which a multi-pass renderer can use to skip the final operations to copy (blit) the last draw buffer to OpenGL's back buffer, as these are relatively expensive operations, and they're unnecessary because the multi-pass renderer isn't directly outputting the results to the screen during crossfade.